One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Computational Strengths of Properties on Topological Spaces

 \subsection{Slim Topological Automata}

 To design finite automata, it is sometimes imperative to make them ``small'' enough.
 Such a requirement often gives rise to a notion of ``minimal'' finite automata.
-For instance, Ehrig and K\"{u}hnel \cite{EK74} earlier discussed the minimality of topological automata when they have compactly generated Hausdorff metric spaces, where a \emph{compactly generated space} is a topological space $V$ such that every subset $A$ of $V$ is open iff $A\cap C$ is open for any compact subspace $C\subseteq V$.
+For instance, Ehrig and K\"{u}hnel \cite{EK74} earlier discussed the minimality of their topological automata founded on compactly generated Hausdorff metric spaces, where a \emph{compactly generated space} is a topological space $V$ such that every subset $A$ of $V$ is open iff $A\cap C$ is open for any compact subspace $C\subseteq V$.
 From a different viewpoint, Jeandel \cite{Jea07} considered ``small'' topological automata under the term of ``purge'' by excluding all points of a given configuration space that cannot be reached (or visited) along any computation.
 We wish to take a similar approach to leave out all unreachable points from every topological space.

 To be more concrete, consider a markless $(\VV,\BB,\OO)$-1dta $M=(\Sigma,V,\{B_{\sigma}\}_{\sigma\in{\Sigma}}, v_0,E_{acc},E_{rej})$ for a given automata base $(\VV,\BB,\OO)$.
+Let $F$ denote an appropriate subset of $C(V)$ in $\BB$ containing all maps $B_x$ for any $x\in\Sigma^*$.
 There may be a case where all configurations generated (or visited) by $M$ starting with $v_0$ do not cover all points in $V$.
 In such a case, the topological feature of $V$ does not seem to represent the actual behavior of $M$, because all the points that are unreachable by $M$ may possibly satisfy a completely different property from the rest of the points.
 Therefore, to discuss the true power of topologies used to define 1dta's, it is desirable to leave out all the points that are unreachable by $M$ and to stay focused on the set of all the points that $M$ can visit.

 As a quick example, let us consider two topological spaces $(V_1,T_{V_1})$ and $(V_2,T_{V_2})$, where $V_1=\{v_0,v_1\}$, $T_{V_1} = \{\setempty,\{v_0\},\{v_1\},V_1\}$, $V_2= \{v_0,v_1,v_2\}$, and $T_{V_2} = \{\setempty,\{v_0\},\{v_1\},\{v_0,v_1\},V_2\}$.
 Obviously, $T_{V_1}$ is the discrete topology but $T_{V_2}$ is not.
 Let $\Sigma=\{a\}$ and choose a map $B_{a}$ defined as $B_a(v_0)=v_1$ and $B_a(v_1)=v_0$.
 Although $V_1$ and $V_2$ are quite different, any markless 1dta having $B_{a}$ behaves in the same way on $V_1$ and $V_2$ since $v_2$ is not reachable from $v_0$.